grafana/tutorials/content/tutorials/provision-dashboards-and-data-sources.md

 A dashboard provider tells Grafana where to find the dashboard definitions and where to put them.

-Grafana regularly checks for changes to the dashboard definitions (by default every **10 seconds**).
+Grafana regularly checks for changes to the dashboard definitions (by default every 10 seconds).

-First, let's define a dashboard provider so that Grafana knows where to find the dashboards.
+Let's define a dashboard provider so that Grafana knows where to find the dashboards we want to provision.

 #### Define a dashboard provider

-- In the `provisioning/dashboards/` directory, create a file called `default.yaml` with the following content:
+In the `provisioning/dashboards/` directory, create a file called `default.yaml` with the following content:

 ```yaml
 apiVersion: 1